 4. The calm stage

 During this stage, the abuser may become more confident that control over the victim has been reestablished and will deny responsibility for the violent or aggressive actions.
-The victim will typically accept that the behavior occurred and move on while enjoying the period of calmness.
+The victim of women abuse will typically accept that the behavior occurred and move on while enjoying the period of calmness.

 Why do people stay in abusive relationships